jakobnissen/jakobnissen.github.io/posts/latency.md

 Has latency really dropped by a factor of 10?
 And what exactly is planned for the future?

-In this post, I'll give a brief history of Julia's latency, discuss the current status of latency in Julia, and speculate on future work to reduce latency further.
+In this post, I'll give a brief history of Julia's latency, discuss its current status, and speculate on future work to reduce latency further.
 This post is meant both for potential Julia users curious about the language, but who wants to wait until latency is better before they begin using it, and for current Julia users who are out of the loop about developments in latency and wants to catch up.

 If you're impatient, you can skip to [a graph summarizing efforts so far](#impact_of_efforts_so_far).